0xumarkhatab/0xumarkhatab/README.md

 ## My Career Aspects:

 # About Me
-As a Blockchain Engineer, I specialize in building protocols with the main focus on scalability, low cost, and better User experiences.
+As a Blockchain Engineer, I specialize in building scalable and cost-effective blockchain systems.
 Following are my major skills

 ## Area of Expertise 🛠️